lqc/thinkcspy/source/list_algorithms.rst

 run only over the indexes, or we could have used the idiom of returning ``None`` when the item was not found in the list.
-But the essential similarity in all these variations is that we test every item in the list in turn, from first to last, using the pattern of the `eureka traversal` that we introduced in section 8.10 --- that we return from the function as soon as we find the target that we're looking for.
+But the essential similarity in all these variations is that we test every item in the list in turn, from first to last, using the pattern of the short-circuit `eureka traversal` that we introduced in section 8.10 --- that we return from the function as soon as we find the target that we're looking for.

 Searching all items of a sequence from first to last is called a **linear search**.